jublo/shapecode-php/README.md

 -----------------------------

 Connections to the Shapeways API are done over a secured SSL connection.
-Shapeways-php checks if the Shapeways API server has a valid SSL certificate.
+Shapecode-php checks if the Shapeways API server has a valid SSL certificate.
 Valid certificates have a correct signature-chain.
 The cacert.pem file contains a list of all public certificates for root certificate authorities.
 You can find more information about this file